kkrogs/Kourtneys-Weather-Dashboard/README.md

 # Kourtneys-Weather-Dashboard

 The title of this project is Kourtneys-Weather-Dashboard.
-The reason why this project is so important is because it will showcase my knowledge of Javascript to prospective employers.
+The reason why this project is so important is because it will showcase my knowledge of Javascript and web APIs to prospective employers.

 ![image](https://user-images.githubusercontent.com/95041311/152923312-c17ac38a-3c94-4a13-975f-f1992468066a.png)